esper-io/console_docs/docs/apps/upload-apps.md

 -   The APK file must include signature verification.

--   The app cannot set itself as the default launcher; this will cause conflict with the Esper Agent (DPC).
+-   The application cannot set itself as the default launcher; this will cause conflict with the Esper Agent (DPC).

--   The app must adhere to the latest Android APK standards (currently we allow APKs without icons).
+-   The application must adhere to the latest Android APK standards (currently we allow APKs without icons).

 If you attempt to upload an APK file that has a V2 or V3 signature, but not a V1 signature, it will be rejected.
 Older Android platforms—those running Marshmallow (6.0) and earlier—require v1 signatures.